Welcome to Cate's Page

 Fortunately for me, organizations like the ADA have raised money through the years that has funded research for better treatments, and hopefully some day a cure for my condition.
 I currently wear an insulin pump, a device I change out every three days that delivers small doses of insulin all day every day, kind of like a non T1D person's pancreas does.
 When I eat, I still have to calculate the carbs, but can use the pump to deliver an insulin bolus to cover the meal.
 I also wear a Continuous Glucose Monitor (CGM) that takes measurements of the Interstitial fluids in my sub cutaneous fat that correlate with my blood glucose levels (I even know what all this means - ask me;-) While imperfect, the CGM has become accurate enough that I have been able to reduce the finger pricks to 3-5 times a day!
 Modern insulins have become much better and I am able to keep my blood Glucose levels in an acceptable range 50 to 60% of time most days!
 For comparison, my range is 70 - 150 milligrams per deciliter (there is a unit most people don't use very often ;-) while non T1D people maintain a range between 70 and 100 regardless of what they eat or do.
 I will take daily excursions to 50 and 250, even with constant vigilance.
 Fortunately, my endocrinologist (do you have one of those?) tells me that if I can maintain my BG levels as well as I have so far, I should not have any long term degradation of my life.
 Thank goodness that my parents have good health insurance as it is quite expensive to manage T1D!

-I am still a competitive swimmer (I'm on the A relay:-) and compete on the U-14 age group Alpine Ski Race team at Winter Park.
-I love school and am a straight A student in the STEM program at my local middle school.
-I have play dates with my friends, and just had a summer filled with swim team, mountain bike rides, mountain climbs, and in September the Tour De Cure (I rode the 100 K with my BFF from swim team ;-).
+I am still a competitive swimmer (I won the 100 and 200 Meter Freestyle at my league meet this summer and came in 3rd at State as a 13 year old in the 13-14 age group) and compete on the U-14 age group Alpine Ski Race team at Winter Park (I went to the Rocky Mountain /Central regional championships, AKA Junior Olympics the last two winters).
+I love school and plan to be straight A student in my Freshman year fo High School this year.
+I have play dates with my friends, and just had a summer filled with swim team, mountain bike rides, mountain climbs, and in September the Tour De Cure (I rode the 100 K with my BFF from swim team the last two years).
 Still, sometimes I have to go home early from sleepovers because the pizza party sent my BG through the roof freaking out my friends parents, or I go low in the middle of a bike ride and spend 30 minutes eating sugar on the side of the road.
 Life is a continuous experiment with how much to eat and how much insulin I need to offset the carbs depending on what level of exercise I plan.
 Every day is a new day.
 (At least I get to walk around with Smarties and a cell phone in my pocket at school ;-)

 Did you know a child is diagnosed with T1D every 30 minutes in the US?
 Or that the rate of T1D diagnoses is increasing!